§ 39-26.6-3. Definitions.

 (5) “Community remote distributed-generation system” means a distributed-generation facility greater than two hundred fifty kilowatt (250 KW) nameplate direct current that allocates bill credits for each kilowatt hour (KWh) generated to a minimum of three (3), eligible recipient-customer accounts, provided that no more than fifty percent (50%) of the credits produced by the system are allocated to one eligible recipient-customer account, and provided further that at least fifty percent (50%) of the credits produced by the system are allocated to eligible recipients in an amount not to exceed that which is produced annually by twenty-five kilowatt (25 KW) AC capacity.
 The community remote distributed-generation system may transfer credits to eligible recipient-customer accounts in an amount that is equal to, or less than, the sum of the usage of the eligible recipient-customer accounts measured by the three-year-average (3) annual consumption of energy over the previous three (3) years.
 A projected, annual consumption of energy may be used until the actual three-year-average (3) annual consumption of energy over the previous three (3) years at the eligible recipient-customer accounts becomes available for use in determining eligibility of the generating system.
 The community remote distributed-generation system may be owned by the same entity that is the customer of record on the net-metered account or may be owned by a third party.

-(6) “Core forest” refers to unfragmented forest blocks of single or multiple parcels totaling two hundred fifty (250) acres or greater unbroken by development and at least twenty-five (25) acres from mapped roads, with eligibility questions to be resolved by the director of the department of environmental management.
+(6) “Core forest” refers to unfragmented forest blocks of single or multiple parcels totaling two hundred fifty (250) acres or greater unbroken by development and at least twenty-five (25) yards from mapped roads, with eligibility questions to be resolved by the director of the department of environmental management.
 Such determination shall constitute a contested case as defined in § 42-35-1.
 Notwithstanding any other provisions of this chapter, no renewable-distributed-generation project that is located or planned to be located in or on a core forest, shall be considered an eligible renewable-distributed-generation project or otherwise be eligible to participate in this program, unless it is on a preferred site.

 (7) “Distributed-generation facility” means an electrical-generation facility located in the electric distribution company’s load zone with a nameplate capacity no greater than five megawatts (5 MW), except for solar projects as described in § 39-26.6-7 that may exceed five megawatts (5 MW) but shall not be greater than fifteen megawatts (15 MW), unless located on preferred sites, in which case they may be sized up to thirty-nine megawatts (39 MW), using eligible renewable energy resources as defined by § 39-26-5, including biogas created as a result of anaerobic digestion, but, specifically excluding all other listed eligible biomass fuels, and connected to an electrical power system owned, controlled, or operated by the electric distribution company.
-For facilities developed in core forests on preferred sites, no more than one hundred thousand square feet (100,000 sq. ft.) of core forest shall be removed, including for work required for utility interconnection or development of a brownfield, in which case no more core forest than necessary for interconnection or brownfield development shall be removed.
+For facilities developed in core forests on preferred sites, no more than one hundred thousand square feet (100,000 sq. ft.) of core forest shall be removed, except for work required for utility interconnection or development of a brownfield, in which case no more core forest than necessary for interconnection or brownfield development shall be removed.
 For purposes of this chapter, a distributed-generation facility must be a new resource that:

 (i) Has not begun operation;